fiji-hpc/hpc-workflow-manager-full/README.md

 # HPC Workflow Manager
 ## Introduction
 This is a bundle of all the projects that are used to build the HPC Workflow Manager.
+That said, this is the repository to start with in order to build the whole project.

 ## Build and installation prerequisites
 You will need the following: